-NOTE: A time delay has been incorporated to soft-shift the elevator chain.
+NOTE: A time delay has been incorporated to softshift the elevator chain.

 The elevator has two locations to adjust the height for various truck side heights.
 The elevator also has two positions for row spacing and truck location.
-For adjustments see page 32, elevator assembly.
+For adjustments see pages 31 & 32, elevator assembly.

 The belted chain tension is adjusted by loosening nuts (B) then loosening nuts (A).
 Turn outer nut (A) counterclockwise to increase tension, or clockwise to decrease tension.
-Tighten nuts (see figure 39).
-The belt should be 1" to 2" above 5" roller at joint of elevator.
+Tighten nuts (see Figure 36).
+The belt should be 1" to 2" above the 5" support roller near the bolted joint of the conveyor when empty.

-IMPORTANT: Keep chain tension equal on both sides of conveyor so chain will run straight.
+IMPORTANT: Keep chain tension equal on both sides of conveyor so chain will run straight and wear uniform.

-FIGURE 38 - BELTED CHAIN TENSIONING
+FIGURE 36 - BELTED CHAIN TENSIONING